Ckenny-Analyst/Ckenny-Analyst/README.md

     * Speed and accuracy
     * Adaptability

-## Data Entry, Cleaning and Analytic Projects
+## Data Entry, Cleaning, and Analytic Projects

-[Projects](https://github.com/Ckenny-Analyst/Portfolio) : This folder consists my projects.
+[Projects](https://github.com/Ckenny-Analyst/Portfolio): This folder consists of my projects.

 Thank you for checking my portfolio.